Tourism in Brisbane: Mountains and national parks

 There are many national parks surrounding the Brisbane metropolitan area which are popular recreational attractions for hiking and bushwalking.
 The D'Aguilar National Park runs along the northwest of the metropolitan area in the D'Aguilar Range, and contains popular bushwalking and hiking peaks at Mount Nebo, Camp Mountain, Mount Pleasant, Mount Glorious, Mount Samson and Mount Mee.
 The Glass House Mountains National Park is located to the north of the metropolitan area in the Glass House Mountains between it and that of the Sunshine Coast.
 The Tamborine National Park at Tamborine Mountain is located in the Gold Coast hinterland to the south of the metropolitan area.
 Moreton, North Stradbroke and Bribie islands are substantially covered by the Moreton Island National Park, Naree Budjong Djara National Park and the Bribie Island National Park respectively.
 The Boondall Wetlands in the suburb of Boondall are protected mangrove wetlands with floating walking trails.

 Mount Coot-tha

 The suburb Mount Coot-tha Reserve contains the Mount Coot-tha Botanic Gardens which house the Sir Thomas Brisbane Planetarium and the "Tsuki-yama-chisen" Japanese Garden (formerly of the Japanese Government Pavilion of Brisbane's World Expo '88).
 Atop the mountain is the Mount Coot-tha Lookout, providing views of the metropolitan area and Moreton Bay.

 South Bank Parklands

 South Bank Parklands attractions include the Wheel of Brisbane (a large ferris wheel), a swimming lagoon with sandy beaches, the South Bank Arbour, rainforest walks, picnic areas and a picturesque riverfront promenade.
-Entertainment venues at South Bank Parklands include the Queensland Conservatorium Griffith University and Suncorp Piazza.
+Entertainment venues at South Bank Parklands include the Queensland Conservatorium Griffith University and South Bank Piazza.
 South Bank Parklands are also home to the Lifestyle Markets on Fridays (5pm-10pm), Saturdays (11am-5pm) and Sundays (9am-5pm).